-- 1. Verification of attendance at Health Science information session. - 2.
-Unconditional admission to the college on clear academic status. - 3.
-Student be minimum of 17 years of age. - 4.
-2.0 cumulative grade point average (GPA) at Southern Union.
+- Unconditional admission to the college on clear academic status. - 2.
+Student be minimum of 17 years of age. - 3.
+2.0 cumulative grade point average (GPA) at Southern Union. - 4.
+Application for the Therapeutic Massage Program by published deadline. - 5.
+Appropriate placement scores or grade of C or ENG 101 and MTH 100. - 6.
+Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook - 7.
+Ability to meet all health/lab requirements as stated in current Therapeutic Massage Student Handbook. - 8.
+Clear criminal background check.

-- 5. Application for the Therapeutic Massage Program by published deadline. - 6.
-Appropriate placement scores or grade of C or ENG 101 and MTH 100. - 7.
-Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 8.
-Ability to meet all health/lab requirements as stated in current Therapeutic Massage Student Handbook. - 9.
-Clear criminal background check. - 10.
-Current CPR certification at the American Heart Association Healthcare Provider level
+9. Current CPR certification at the American Heart Association Healthcare Provider level